-- To carry out tracking monitoring and assessment of social management plan
+To carry out tracking monitoring and assessment of social management plan

-- in the light of the social monitoring and assessment indicators defined in the social management plan. - To analyze and evaluate the actual benefits, influences and risks according to the investigation results of the tracking monitoring. - To focus on the implementation of mitigation measures to eliminate negative effects of the project, and put forward timely measures to eliminate obstacles which impede the achievement of social goals, and adjust the plan appropriately if necessary. - To recognize and analyze social problems and risks in the project and put forward measures and recommendations of correction and improvement.
+- To analyze and evaluate the actual benefits, influences and risks according to the investigation results of the tracking monitoring. - To focus on the implementation of mitigation measures to eliminate negative effects of the project, and put forward timely measures to eliminate obstacles which impede the achievement of social goals, and adjust the plan appropriately if necessary. - To recognize and analyze social problems and risks in the project and put forward measures and recommendations of correction and improvement.
+Estimated indicators of monitoring and assessment are the following: